For those new to online banking: click here to get started.

 The most important financial skill you can teach your child is how to save money.
 It’s no exaggeration to say that being able to save money can make the difference between your child being burdened with debt or living a financially stable life as an adult. 💵

-For instance, if one of your children wants to buy a $30 Lego set and they get an allowance of $20 a month, you can help your child figure out that by saving 25% of their allowance, they would be saving $5 a month and be able to get their toy in 6 months.
+For instance, if your child wants to buy a $30 Lego set and they get an allowance of $20 a month, you can help your child figure out that by saving 25% of their allowance, they would be saving $5 a month and be able to get their toy in 6 months.
 You could also show your child that if they were to save 70% of the money they can spend, they would only need to save for two months to get the Lego set.

 When you’re teaching your children to save, make sure you give them a safe place to store their money. 💰 You can go with a mason jar, a tried and true piggy bank, or even better open up a savings account at First Alliance Credit Union.
 They’ll be able to see their money growing when they look at their account using online banking or the First Alliance mobile app, and they’ll also be less tempted to use that money for an impulse purchase.